Armament Research and Development Establishment: Arjun 120 mm gun

 The Arjun MBT's 120 mm main gun is a rifled gun developed and tested by ARDE for use with the Arjun tank.
-The gun is one of the few rifled tank guns in modern tanks (the Challenger 2 Tank also uses a rifled gun).
+The gun is one of the few rifled tank guns in modern tanks (like the Challenger 2).
 It is capable of firing rounds at velocities over 1650 m/s, and can sustain pressures of up to 612 MPa.

 ARDE has also developed the Ammunition system for the gun, with FSAPDS being the primary kinetic energy round used.
 The Arjun can also use HEAT, HESH and other rounds, as well as being able to fire the LAHAT Anti-tank missile The armament and ammunition system are under current production at OFB.

-DRDO 155 mm artillery gun

-A DRDO project to develop a 155 mm 52 calibre indigenous howitzer.
+DRDO ATAGS

+The project for the development of DRDO Advanced Towed Artillery Gun System of calibre 155mm/52 involved ARDE.

+Others

 Ejection seat

-ARDE has developed an ejection seat for LCA HAL Tejas military aircraft.
+ARDE has developed an ejection seat for HAL Tejas military aircraft.
 The British Martin-Baker ejection seat used for initial prototype is planned to be replaced with a locally developed alternative.
 To improve pilot safety during ejection, the Armament Research and Development Establishment (ARDE), Pune, India created a new line-charged canopy severance system, which has been certified by Martin-Baker.

-Robotics

 Daksh robot

 Daksh is an electrically powered and remotely controlled robot used for locating, handling and destroying hazardous objects safely.

+Extended Range Anti-Submarine Rocket (ERASR)

+In the 2020s, ARDE worked with the High Energy Materials Research Laboratory and the Naval Science & Technological Laboratory to create ERASR, an extended range version of the RGB-60 rocket that was previously employed in the RBU-6000 and its Indian equivalent, Indigenous Rocket Launchers (IRL).
+With its twin motor propulsion system, ERASR can launch the rocket 500-8900 m in both short-range and long-range modes.
+On April 3, 2023, the rocket was successfully test fired from INS Chennai (D65).

+The Indian Navy finished the ERASR user trials from the IRL aboard INS Kavaratti (P31) between June 27 and July 3, 2025.
+During the trials, 17 rockets at various ranges were successfully fired.
+Every trial goal, such as range performance, electronic time fuze operation, and warhead functioning, was successfully proved.
+The rocket system is being produced in collaboration with Solar Defence & Aerospace Limited and Bharat Dynamics Limited.
+The ERASR System is anticipated to be introduced by the Navy shortly.